jargonized/sky130RTLDesignandSynthesisWorkshop/README.md

 A cloud based 5 day training workshop which offeres insights into verilog coding techniques for successful elaboration and synthesis using sky130 PDK.

-Workshop conducted by VLSI System Design : [link to VLS website](https://www.vlsisystemdesign.com/)
+Workshop conducted by VLSI System Design : [VSD website](https://www.vlsisystemdesign.com/)

 # Outline